-Q. How much have you been able to learn from Takuma over the last two weeks getting ready for this place?
+Q. How much have you been able to learn from

 DAVID MALUKAS: A lot, actually.
 I've watched many videos, and he keeps giving me tips and also giving me motivation, especially after that Saturday race going away from ovals.
 He congratulated me because he said it was a very tough race.